 Reducing Farm Energy Costs

-The North Carolina Energy Audit Program provides discounted energy audits to help farmers prioritize energy efficiency projects and access funding for equipment upgrades.
-It provides an unbiased third-party evaluation of energy efficiency and demand reduction opportunities, and each energy audit also includes a detailed inventory of current equipment and an analysis of energy usage by farm activity.
+The North Carolina Energy Evaluation Program provides discounted energy evaluations to help farmers prioritize energy efficiency projects and access funding for equipment upgrades.
+It provides an unbiased third-party evaluation of energy efficiency and demand reduction opportunities, and each energy evaluation also includes a detailed inventory of current equipment and an analysis of energy usage by farm activity.